 Clark High student charged after bringing handgun to school: police

-CLARK – An Arthur J. Johnson High School student faces criminal charges after authorities said Friday the student brought a handgun to school.
+CLARK – An Arthur J. Johnson High School student faces criminal charges after authorities said the student brought a handgun to school Friday.

 Clark police said they received a call about 10 a.m.
 Friday from a school administrator about a student in possession of a handgun inside the Westfield Avenue school.